 Bacteria In Your Pet’s Urine = bacteriuria

-Conditions That Can Cause Bacteria To Be Present In Your Pet’s Urine:
+Conditions That Cause Harmful Bacteria To Be Present In Your Pet’s Urine:

-Cats suffering from FUS only occasionally have bacteria in their urine; but those bacteria are not the root cause of their problem.
+Feline Urological Syndrome: Cats suffering from feline urological syndrome/FUS occasionally have bacteria in their urine.
+But those bacteria are not the root cause of their problem.

-Bladder and kidney stones commonly predispose dogs and cats (oxalate or struvite) (ref1, ref2) to repeated urinary tract infections.
+Bladder And Kidney Stones: Oxalate or Struvite urinary tract stones predispose dogs and cats to repeated urinary tract infections.
+Bacteria “hide” from your pet’s immune defense cells (e.g. macrophages) in these porous calculi.
 Only removal of those stones and taking steps to prevent their reoccurrence is a long-term solution.

-Aging dogs and cats with weakened urinary sphincter muscles are more prone to infection.
+Old Age: Aging dogs and cats with weakened urinary sphincter muscles are more prone to urinary tract infection.

 Traditionally, veterinarians and physicians believed that urine collected by cystocentesis should never contain any bacteria.
 However, some of the extremely fragile and difficult-to-identify bacterial inhabitants of the urinary tract might actually be beneficial. (read here)